 “People take different roads seeking fulfilment and happiness.
 Just because they’re not on your road doesn’t mean they’ve gotten lost.” ― Dalai Lama

 - We are all different – Just because you have been taught to do something one way or have been brought up to live with a set of values it doesn’t mean this is the right way or the only way.
-Educate yourself in the area you are about to make an assumption about as knowledge is power.
+Educate yourself in the area you are about to assume about as knowledge is power.

 - Focus on personal growth – Be yourself, improve yourself where you can, and accept the parts of yourself that you can’t change.
 When you become happy internally it changes the way you see things externally and you’ll notice you’ll instinctively see more of the positives rather than the negatives in others.